chomupashchuk/ariston-remotethermo-home-assistant/README.md

   - `dhw_set_temperature` - set DHW temperature.
   - `dhw_storage_temperature` - DHW storage temperature.
 Not supported on all models.
   - `errors` - active errors (no errors to test on)
-  - `heating_last_24h` - gas use in last 24 hours.
+  - `heating_last_24h` - energy use for heating in last 24 hours.
 Not supported on all models.
-  - `heating_last_30d` - gas use in last 7 days.
+  - `heating_last_30d` - energy use for heating in last 7 days.
 Not supported on all models.
-  - `heating_last_365d` - gas use in last 30 days.
+  - `heating_last_365d` - energy use for heating in last 30 days.
 Not supported on all models.
-  - `heating_last_7d` - gas use in last 365 days.
+  - `heating_last_7d` - energy use for heating in last 365 days.
 Not supported on all models.
   - `mode` - mode of boiler (`off` or `summer` or `winter` and others).
   - `outside_temperature` - outside temperature.
 Not supported on all models.
   - `signal_strength` - Wifi signal strength.
-  - `water_last_24h` - water use in last 24 hours.
+  - `water_last_24h` - energy use for water in last 24 hours.
 Not supported on all models.
-  - `water_last_30d` - water use in last 7 days.
+  - `water_last_30d` - energy use for water in last 7 days.
 Not supported on all models.
-  - `water_last_365d` - water use in last 30 days.
+  - `water_last_365d` - energy use for water in last 30 days.
 Not supported on all models.
-  - `water_last_7d` - water use in last 365 days.
+  - `water_last_7d` - energy use for water in last 365 days.
 Not supported on all models.

 #### Binary sensors
   - `ch_auto_function` - if CH AUTO function is enabled.